On the duality between homological quantum codes of a hypermap and its dual hypermap: Background

 \subsection{Homological quantum codes}

-In this section, we briefly review the part of the construction of homological quantum codes that we need , assuming the reader is at least familiar with the basics of CSS stabilizer code and surface code.
-For an easy introduction, see \cite{PHD}.
+In this section, we briefly review the part of the construction of homological quantum codes that we need , assuming the reader is familiar with the basis of CSS stabilizer codes and surface codes.
 A chain complex is a sequence of vector spaces \(V_i\) with linear morphisms \(d_i\) in between satisfying \(d_{i}\circ d_{i+1}=0\).
-In the context of a homological quantum code, we consider only a smallest block of it, which consists of three vector spaces and two morphisms as follow:
+In the context of homological quantum codes, we consider only the shortest kind, which consists of three vector spaces and two morphisms as follow: